adlnet/edx-platform/docs/en_us/lms_api/source/overview.rst

 ################################################

-The edX Learning Management System (LMS) API Overview enables you to build applications for students to view course information and videos.
+The edX Learning Management System (LMS) API Overview enables you to build applications for students to view course information and videos for courses on your instance of Open edX.

 The edX LMS API uses Representational State Transfer (REST) design principles and supports JavaScript Object Notation (JSON) data-interchange format.
 Our